pollfish/docs/terms/researcher.md

 (f) any other relevant FTC, NAI or DAA code, principles or other guidance relating to the collection and use of data or serving of advertising or other Targeted content in the mobile environment.

-**7.3.7**  In case a Pollfish RespondentmakesResponden tmakes to Pollfish any request regarding erasure of his data, you will promptly comply with a Pollfish request to delete all Pollfish Respondent Personal Data from your databases providing also proof of such deletion.
+**7.3.7**  In case a Pollfish Responden tmakes to Pollfish any request regarding erasure of his data, you will promptly comply with a Pollfish request to delete all Pollfish Respondent Personal Data from your databases providing also proof of such deletion.
 You will also immediately conform with all calls for action requested by you from Pollfish regarding Pollfish Respondent Personal Data, in relation to any data subject request and exercise of data-subject right, as such rights are described in the Pollfish Respondent Privacy Policy.

 **8. TERMINATION**